GreenStriker/RahmanMemberVault/README.md

 ## Deployment
 CI/CD with GitHub Actions automates build, test, and deployment on pushes to `master`.
 Artifacts are deployed to your Azure Web App named `rahmanmembervault-api` with zero‑touch rollback capabilities.
+Feel free to test our APIs in [Cloud-Hosting](https://rahmanmembervault-api-djbeesftg0dmb6es.canadacentral-01.azurewebsites.net/)

 ## Support & Troubleshooting
 - Check structured logs at `ExceptionLogs/logs.txt` (daily files) for raw errors and tracking IDs.